 3. The research permit coordinator will contact you to discuss your permit application status and next step if your application is approved.

-Researchers are requested to submit a research finding report using the monument’s template along with the annual investigator’s report.
+Researchers are requested to submit a research finding report.

-Copies of final reports, papers, theses, or other publications relating to research findings in White Sands National Monument should be sent to:
+Copies of final reports, papers, theses, or other publications relating to research findings in White Sands National Park should be sent to:

 Attention Research Permit Coordinator